run-ai/docs/docs/Administrator/Cluster-Setup/cluster-troubleshooting.md

 ## Determining Cluster Health

-Following are a set of tests to run in order to determine cluster health:
+Following are a set of tests to run to determine cluster health:

+### 2. Verify that data is sent to the cloud

+Log in to [https://app.run.ai/dashboards/now](https://app.run.ai/dashboards/now){target=_blank}

+* Verify that all metrics in the overview dashboard are showing.
+Specifically the list of nodes and the numeric indicators
+* Go to __Projects__ and create a new Project.
+Find the new Project using the CLI command:

-### 1. Verify that the Run:AI services are running
+### 2. Verify that the Run:AI services are running

 Run: